aviboot92/Porttify/README.md

 # Porttify
-Easy steps of creating a basic portfolio
+Easy steps for creating a basic portfolio